 The risk of becoming dependent or addicted varies from person to person.
-You may have a greater risk of becoming dependent or addicted on Methadone oral solution if
+You may have a greater risk of becoming dependent or addicted on Methadone oral solution if:

-- · You or anyone in your family have ever abused or been dependent on alcohol, prescription medicines or illegal drugs ("addiction"). - You are a smoker - You have ever had problems with your mood (depression, anxiety, or a personality disorder) or have been treated by a psychiatrist for other mental illnesses
+- · You or anyone in your family have ever abused or been dependent on alcohol, prescription medicines or illegal drugs ("addiction"). - You are a smoker. - You have ever had problems with your mood (depression, anxiety, or a personality disorder) or have been treated by a psychiatrist for other mental illnesses.

-If you notice any of the following signs whilst taking Methadone oral solution, it could be a sign that you have become dependent or addicted
+If you notice any of the following signs whilst taking Methadone oral solution, it could be a sign that you have become dependent or addicted.

-- · You need to take the medicine for longer than advised by your doctor - You need to take more than the recommended dose - You are using the medicine for reasons other than prescribed, - for instance, 'to stay calm' or 'help you sleep' - You have made repeated, unsuccessful attempts to quit or control the use of the medicine - When you stop taking the medicine you feel unwell, and you feel better once taking the medicine again ('withdrawal effects')
+- · You need to take the medicine for longer than advised by your doctor - You need to take more than the recommended dose You are using the medicine for reasons other than - prescribed, for instance, 'to stay calm' or 'help you sleep' You have made repeated, unsuccessful attempts to quit or control the use of the medicine - · When you stop taking the medicine you feel unwell, and you feel better once taking the medicine again ('withdrawal effects')

-f you notice any of these signs, speak to your doctor to discuss the best treatment pathway for you, including when it is appropriate to stop and how to stop safely (See section 3, If you stop taking Methadone oral solution).
+If you notice any of these signs, speak to your doctor to discuss the best treatment pathway for you, including when it is appropriate to stop and how to stop safely (See section 3, If you stop taking Methadone oral solution).

-Taking this medicine regularly, particularly for a long time, can lead to addiction difficulty sleeping, irritability, agitation, anxiety, feeling your heartbeat (palpitations), increased blood pressure, feeling or being sick, diarrhoea, loss of appetite, shaking, shivering or sweating.
+Addiction can cause withdrawal symptoms when you stop taking this medicine.
+Withdrawal symptoms can include restlessness, difficulty sleeping, irritability, agitation, anxiety, feeling your heartbeat (palpitations), increased blood pressure, feeling or being sick, diarrhoea, loss of appetite, shaking, shivering or sweating.
 Your prescriber will discuss with you how to gradually reduce your dose before stopping the medicine.
 It is important that you do not stop taking the medicine suddenly as you will be more likely to experience withdrawal symptoms.